 Dean Rosenthal’s Stones/Water/Time/Breath is experimental music in which a participant or participants choose any body of water and perform a set of actions designed to create a musical performance.
 It was born from an impromptu performance by the composer in May 2012 on Martha’s Vineyard that was later written down as a set of performance steps that can be performed by everyone.

 Since then, Stones/Water/Time/Breath has been performed by many in many locales, taught in universities, been the subject of a multimedia installation in Wroclaw, Poland, and published with video performances and commentary in online publications in France and Canada.
 Stones/Water/Time/Breath was a subject of two article publications that have received wide international recognition and has also been discussed in international keynotes.
-The text has been translated into three languages, French, German and Polish, and the composer has given several public talks about the piece.
+The text has been translated into three languages, French, Spanish, German and Polish, and the composer has given several public talks about the piece.

 The latest version is a “pocket card” that is about the size of a postcard that participants can take with them to their performances, and is supported in part by a grant from the Martha’s Vineyard Cultural Council, a local agency which is supported by the Massachusetts Cultural Council, a state agency.

 On June 21st, 2016, participants in 11 cities and towns in 3 countries performed Stones/Water/Time/Breath as part of the international Make Music Day celebration.
 In 2017, the second annual performance took place in 12 cities and towns.

 Thank you for participating, please download your score and let us know about your performance by registering at: email@example.com.